nikhilnair31/pisswash/README.md

 ## Todo

-- [ ] Combine round over and game over canvas into one
 - [ ] Make retry work in round over canvas
 - [ ] Make next level work in round over canvas
 - [ ] Show unlocking of next level text when score is beyond a threshold